brunoBrizo/devseeker_app/README.md

 Ensure you have Flutter installed on your system to run the application successfully.

+## Screenshots

+Here are some screenshots demonstrating various screens of the DevSeeker application:

 ## Contributing

 Contributions to improve the DevSeeker frontend application are welcome!
 To contribute: